cachebag/Ticked/README.md

 ---
-**_Tick_** is a TUI-based task and productivity manager built with Python using the Textual library.
+**_Tick_** is a TUI task and productivity manager built in Python over the Textual library.
 Intended for University Students, but usable for everyone.
 ---

 #  **Features**